inspire-eu-validation/discovery-service/A.03.08.language.search.criteria.md

 **Prerequisites**

-Which other tests must be passed before starting this test?

 **Test method**

 Examine whether the INSPIRE Discovery Service supports the search criteria (queryable) “language” that complies to the metadata element “Metadata language” according to the Commission Regulation 1205/2008.